Skip to main content

 Conclusion

-Both Server-Sent Events and the fetch API with Readable Streams are excellent choices for consuming streamed LLM responses from a frontend.
+Both Server-Sent Events and the fetch API with Readable Streams work well for consuming streamed LLM responses.